AJV009/meno_mood_hack/README.md

 - As you can see I developed this app from scratch in just 4-5 days.
 This is perfect for MVP (Minimal Viable Product).
 Develop quickly and lauch quickly to both iOS and Android in the same time.

 ## Features and what my App does?
+**(I have also menstioned the features which I have have partially coded)**
+- Record **activities** like Periods, Water intake and Sleep comfortability. (menopause tracker)
+- Fetching some of the best **blogs** to guide women with menopause.
+- Create **Insights** (graphs and prediction) using the previous collected data.
+- Play **music** for optimum concentration while work.
+- Connect with **doctors** nearby in case of emergency.
+- An about page to start collaborating for development of this app.

 ## App structure